I’ve been around the block a few times, so here’s part of my story….

 After that I moved from the fast paced city life to Long Beach NY because of my love of the ocean.
 For years I did business with retail stores, casino gift giveaways and employee sales to benefit charities with the Atlantic city casinos including Showboat, Ballys, Harrahs, and Caesars Palace properties.
 I also developed my own copyright design for breast cancer, a pink flip flop sandal with the ribbon to help raise awareness.
 I am proud to be one of the lucky survivors.

 I currently live in the beautiful western Catskill mountains and sell at fine boutiques, several Hospitals, established farmers markets, high end juried craft shows, as well as fundraisers for Rotary and other organizations to help make a difference in the world.
-I have a space in the Riverhouse Gallery on Kauneonga lake NY as well as the Hancock House Hotel in Hancock NY.
+You can find my jewelry at the Stray Cat, Catskill Distilling Company in Bethel NY and at the museum store at Bethelwoods, Bethel, NY.
 My plan is to continue to create new collections, follow the current trends, repurpose something vintage into new while keeping my classic Lori Rae look.

 I love my customers and the whole retail “shmoozing” scene.
 Over the years I’ve worked at making it a social experience to buy jewelry.
 It has to be fun and I always want to bring my best personality to every show.
 That’s me so I hope to meet you at the next one and let’s let the good times roll while I accessorize you…….